10RootOrg/Risx-MSSP/README.md

 The following scripts are available:
 - `endtoend.sh` - start the stack
 - `cleanup.sh` - stop and remove the stack
+  - Use `cleanup.sh --help` to see the available options

 ## Pre-requirements